andrewclarkson/nate-quotes/quotes.md

 3. "You know how Python is a "glue" language?
 Well I'm made out of glue"
 4. "Richard Stallman probably sucks his toes to allign his chakra."
 5. "I don't _know_ math; I know _of_ math."
+6. "They need to have a hunger games for Java logging"